Neuro-Foundation/neuro-foundation.io/Root/neuro-foundation.io/Units.md

 converting a unit to the reference unit, but also the reverse, convert a reference unit to the specific unit.

-**Note**: Each category should include the reference unit as a unit definition.
-The reference unit definition however, must not have any operations defined.
-And any unit definition without operations defined, is assumed to be equivalent to the reference unit for that unit category.
+**Note**: Any unit definition lacking operations defined, is assumed to be equivalent to the reference unit for that unit category.

+Compund units on the other hand, define only a set of implicit **Unit Factors**.
+Each unit factor defines a unit, an exponent, and a factor.
+The compound unit is the product of the factor and the referenced units raised to the corresponding exponent.
+Unit conversion is performed by converting the individual factors.
+By looking up each of the unit factors, each compound unit can be reduced to a product of a factor and a set of base units, raised to a corresponding exponent.

 Conversion Operation
 -----------------------